Back to Blog

 How to Find an Independent Shop with Advanced Diagnostics

 Look for shops that mention diagnostic equipment in their marketing.
 Look for shops that are ASE certified.
 Look for shops with good online reviews mentioning diagnostics.
 Call and ask about their diagnostic equipment.
 Ask if they have multiple scanners for different brands.
 Ask about technician certifications.
 A shop proud of their diagnostics will answer these questions.
 This is how you find quality.
+This topic is closely connected to The Importance of Testing Your Alternator and Charging System Annually.

 How do I know if an independent shop has quality diagnostics?